 To make a noise complaint, phone port security on 06 868 1372.
 If you’d like to make a written noise complaint, please email firstname.lastname@example.org

 When a complaint or enquiry is received, either electronically or via telephone, prompt acknowledgement will be provided.
 Where possible, you will receive a response the same day.
 If the enquiry requires a more detailed response, we will endeavour to provide this within two working days – or an alternative timeframe which will be outlined to the person who made the complaint.
+To see exactly what happens when we receive a call, and how the complaint is addressed, click here.

 Live noise data